zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-console.md

 			initialState: any,
 			dataContext: ControlsArea.DataContext) {

-    // Initialize the console view model.
+    // Initialize the console ViewModel.
     this.consoleViewModel = new MsPortalFx.ViewModels.Controls.Console.ViewModel();

     // To get input from the user, subscribe to the command observable.